jfernando02/CourseMaster/README.md

 4. SQLite - For database

 ## Acknowledgements
-1. This project is a fork of Course Master worked on by <b>David Chen</b>.
-2. Special thanks to Ernest Foo for his insights which led to us developing the project effectively.
+1. Special thanks to Ernest Foo for his insights which led to us developing the project effectively.